allen-cell-animated/colorizer-data/documentation/GETTING_STARTED.md

 Once the steps are run, the dataset should now be processed and found in the `processed_dataset` directory.

-## Viewing the dataset
+## 5. Viewing the dataset

 Now that the dataset is processed, we can view it in the Timelapse Feature Explorer!

 Our public release of Timelapse Feature Explorer is designed to load datasets hosted on a web server.
 To load **local datasets and files**, you'll need to run a **local instance** of the viewer.
-We'll show both options, though we recommend
+We'll cover steps for both options.

 ### Viewing files on a web server